2022 Ultimate Guide to Clone Hard Drive to SSD | Cloning Center - Qiling

 3. Delete Unnecessary Files & Uninstall Unused Programs on HDD

-To improve the cloning speed and SSD working efficiency after the clone, you can delete files that you no longer need, uninstall unused programs, and run disk cleanup utilities for a thorough check of Windows temporary files and cache data.
+To boost the cloning speed and enhance SSD efficiency after cloning, consider deleting unnecessary files, uninstalling unused programs, and running disk cleanup utilities to thoroughly remove Windows temporary files and cache data.

 4. A SATA Cable